Elementary school (grades K-5) · Miami, FL

 What is the racial and ethnic makeup of Somerset Academy?

-The largest demographic group at Somerset Academy is Hispanic or Latino at 95.9%.
-The school serves a diverse student body in MIAMI, FL.
+The largest demographic group at Somerset Academy is Hispanic or Latino at 95.9% of enrollment, in Miami, FL.

 What is the Resource Investment Index for Somerset Academy?

-Somerset Academy has a Resource Investment Index of 36/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Somerset Academy has a Resource Investment Index of 36/100 (typical reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page